Thirumala276/chat-storage-service/README.md

 ### 3️⃣ Run with Docker Compose (Environment-Specific)

-You can run the service for different environments by selecting the `.env` file:
+Docker automatically picks the correct **application YAML** for the environment via Spring profiles:

 * **Development**